connamara/quickfixn/tutorial/receiving-messages.md

 ------------------

 The best way to write an app is with the strongly typed specific Message and Field classes, and we'll need `MessageCracker` for this.
-We import the `MessageCracker` class, inherit from it, then call `Crack` in the `FromApp` callback for our application:
+We simply inherit from the `MessageCracker` class, then call `Crack` in the `FromApp` callback:

 ```c#
 using QuickFix;